02 Outsourcing data science - risks and benefits

-Also, see whether the company has experience in delivering data science projects to your industry niche.
-If you already have an infrastructure in place, make sure that the company works with your data storage systems.
+Also, see whether the company has experience delivering data science projects to your industry niche.
+If you already have an infrastructure, make sure that the company works with your data storage systems.

 Tip: Before approaching a service provider, establish the goals of your partnership.
-Do you want to build a tool that will help you make more accurate predictions about customer behaviors?
+Do you want to build a tool to help you make more accurate predictions about customer behaviors?
 What is your key business goal or problem you'd like to address?

 Have a plan

 In large organizations, different departments may be delegating portions of work or entire projects to technology partners.
 Failing to see the big picture and consolidating the data-driven approach can seriously harm enterprises.
 Don't forget that the rise of data science isn't just a new technology fad.
 In reality, it marks a fundamental cultural change in the ways leaders make strategic decisions.